'Reckless': Doctors Question Trump Resuming Activities So Quickly

 Doctors and public health experts are concerned that Saturday may be too soon for President Trump to resume activities, both for his own health and the safety of those around him.

-"Reckless," Dr. Eric Topol of the Scripps Research Translational Institute said in an email after Trump's physician said Trump could resume "public engagements" as soon as Saturday.
+"Reckless," Dr. Eric Topol of the Scripps Research Translational Institute said in an email after Trump's physician said the president could resume "public engagements" as soon as Saturday.

-Trump has said he wants to do events as early as Saturday, but the White House has not yet released information about what his schedule will entail.
-His doctors last updated the public on his condition late on Thursday, and it was not clear when the next update would be provided.
+Trump has said he wants to do events as early as Saturday, but the White House has not released information about what his schedule will entail.
+His doctors last updated the public on his condition late Thursday, and it was not clear when the next update would be provided.

 "We need the timeline of when he got infected ... to prove he isn't infectious," Topol wrote.

-COVID-19 patients are supposed to remain in isolation for at least 10 days after their symptoms began to make sure they aren't still contagious and don't spread the virus to other people, according to guidelines from the Centers for Disease Control and Prevention.
+COVID-19 patients are supposed to remain in isolation for at least 10 days after their symptoms began to ensure they aren't still contagious and don't spread the virus to other people, according to guidelines from the Centers for Disease Control and Prevention.

 "If his symptoms started Wednesday, that would imply that he was maximally infectious around the time of the debate," Dr. Rochelle Walensky, chief of infectious diseases at Massachusetts General Hospital in Boston, said in an interview with NPR.

 In that case, Saturday would be in line with the CDC's 10-day recommendation.
 But that scenario would also raise questions about the president's presence at the debate.
-If his symptoms began later, Saturday would be too soon, Walensky and others say.
+If his symptoms began later, Saturday would be too soon, Walensky and others said.

 "He is around other very important people.
 He should not put anyone in harm's way," Dr. Michael Mina, an infectious disease specialist at the Harvard T.H.
 Chan School of Public Health, wrote in an email.